neam/yii-qa-state/README.md

 Features
 --------

- * Supplies a convenient place to store the approval and proofreading flags for attributes that are part of the content creation process
+ * Supplies a convenient place to store the current overall status as well as approval and proofreading flags for attributes that are part of the content creation process
  * Methods to calculate and read the current validation, approval and proofreading progress
  * Stores the current progress of any validation scenarios, so that content items can be listed/filtered based on how close/far to completion they are
  * Leverages Yii validation logic as the fundamental method of validating the fields